If you repeatedly experience a red flushing on your face, you may have rosacea.

 Because rosacea takes different forms with different combinations of symptoms, talk to a dermatologist to determine the best treatment options for you.

 Medicine for Rosacea

 Treatment to soothe and control rosacea may include:

-- Prescription medicines: Topical medicines like brimonidine can help to reduce redness caused by rosacea.
-A doctor may also prescribe an antibiotic to help reduce inflammation.
+- Prescription medicines — Topical medicines such as brimonidine can help to reduce redness caused by rosacea.
+A doctor also may prescribe an antibiotic to help reduce inflammation.
 Some acne medications also may help to clear symptoms of rosacea.

-- Laser therapy: This could reduce the appearance of large blood vessels.
+- Laser therapy — This treatment can reduce the appearance of large blood vessels.
 Dermabrasion and intense pulsed light therapy also can help treat visible blood vessels.

-- Topical products for sensitive skin: You can protect your skin with moisturizers and sunscreens made for sensitive skin.
-This helps if your skin is irritated and uncomfortable because of dry, rough patches or a burning sensation.
+- Topical products for sensitive skin — You can protect your skin with moisturizers and sunscreens made for sensitive skin.
+A sensitive skin formula can help if your skin is irritated and uncomfortable with dry, rough patches or a burning sensation.